-Last night at Vertex, the sell-out event for 2D and 3D artists brought to you by our sister magazines ImagineFX and 3D World, Pixar’s Dylan Sisson spilled some of the secrets of how the Oscar-winning animation was made.
+Last year at Vertex (opens in new tab), the sell-out event for 2D and 3D artists brought to you by our sister magazines ImagineFX and 3D World, Pixar’s Dylan Sisson spilled some of the secrets of how the Oscar-winning animation was made.

 01. The level of detail was just incredible

 A few numbers will illustrate how far Pixar has travelled recently in terms of the level of detail in its scenes.
 Sully from Monsters, Inc. in 2001 was famously covered in over one million hairs, which was impressive at the time.
 But fast-forward to 2019's Toy Story 4 and even that number starts to look tiny.

 "For instance, if you count all the leaves on the trees in this movie, you’d have about six billion," Sisson noted.
 "That’s quite a bit, right?
 Unless you start counting the needles on the pine trees.
 We had over a trillion pine needles in the carnival scenes.
 This is the size and complexity that we’re dealing with now."

 Shortly after, Sisson made mention of 50,000,000 individual dust fibres too, but we were starting to pass out from the shock, and it all became a bit of a blur.

 02. It all took an astronomical amount of computing power